Properties of pedestrians walking in line without density constraint: The PEDINTERACT experiments

 \subsection{Experimental protocols}

-The general aim of the experiments carried out in the PEDINTERACT project was to study the spontaneous choices that pedestrians make in their walking when density or speed constraints are relaxed.
-More specifically, two types of experiments were carried out: \begin{itemize} \item \textbf{Line experiments:} participants were asked to cross a room following a line drawn on the floor (see Fig. \ref{fig_expe_types}, top row).
+The general aim of the experiments carried out in the PEDINTERACT project was to study the spontaneous choices that pedestrians make in their walking when \redw{following in groups and when} density or speed constraints are relaxed. \redw{We recruited 74 participants total, 48\male~and 26\female, aged $31.8 \pm 10.8y$.} More specifically, two types of experiments were carried out: \begin{itemize} \item \textbf{Line experiments:} participants were asked to cross a room following a line drawn on the floor (see Fig. \ref{fig_expe_types}, top row).
 They were not allowed to pass each other.
-We studied two conditions, one in which the first participants had no further instructions on how to cross the room, called \textit{line-free}, and one in which the first participant was asked to walk slowly, thus limiting the speed of all participants behind him, called \textit{line-slow}. \item \textbf{Circle experiments:} participants were asked to follow each other to form a closed circle (see Fig. \ref{fig_expe_types}, bottom row).
+We studied two conditions, one in which the first participants had no further instructions on how to cross the room, called \textit{line-free}, and one in which the first participant was asked to walk slowly, thus limiting the speed of all participants behind him, called \textit{line-slow}. \item \textbf{Circle experiments:} \redw{participants were prepositionned in a line against the wall of our experimental room,} and were asked to follow each other to form a closed circle (see Fig. \ref{fig_expe_types}, bottom row).
 They were not allowed to pass each other.
 Neither the radius nor the center was given. \end{itemize}

 What these two types of experiment have in common is the absence of control over the density of the participants, who are free to adjust locally the distance separating them from their predecessor, i.e. their headway.
 Density, whether global or local, is thus the sum of each participant's contribution.
 Speed was also left uncontrolled, except in the \textit{line-slow} experiment, where we forced participants to walk at a slow speed by asking the first participant to walk slowly.
 In all other cases, speed was a free parameter.
 Of course, since participants could not walk faster than their predecessor because they were asked not to overtake, the predecessor's speed can be considered as an upper bound.